MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgGroupSiteOnenote.md

   - `[Title <String>]`: The title of the page.
   - `[UserTags <String[]>]`:

 `RESOURCES <IMicrosoftGraphOnenoteResource[]>`: The image and other file resources in OneNote pages.
-Getting a resources collection is not supported, but you can get the binary content of a specific resource.
+Getting a resources collection isn't supported, but you can get the binary content of a specific resource.
 Read-only.
 Nullable.
   - `[Self <String>]`: The endpoint where you can get details about the page.
 Read-only.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Content <Byte[]>]`: The content stream